mcvm-launcher/mcvm/docs/docs/plugins/development/format.md

 ## State

 Plugins can have state managed by MCVM for the duration of the MCVM program.
 This allows a plugin to communicate between hooks easily.
 Check documentation for how to use this state.

+## Profiling

+Plugins can be profiled by setting the environment variable `MCVM_PLUGIN_PROFILE=1` before running to see how long each plugin takes to run its hooks.